Victoria amazonica: Description

 The stem and underside of the leaves are coated with many small spines to defend itself from fish and other herbivores that dwell underwater, although they can also play an offensive role in crushing rival plants in the vicinity as the lily unfolds as it aggressively seeks and hogs sunlight, depriving other plants directly beneath its leaves of such vital resource and significantly darkening the waters below.
 Younger giant water lilies are even known to swing their spiny stalks and buds around as they grow to forcibly make space for themselves.

-It is depicted in the Guyanese coat of arms.
-They can hold 140 pounds and are capable of holding a small child or even a full-grown adult.